-It's useful to understand how an ArcGIS Server site is put together so that you can build a site where GIS services run efficiently and fulfill the needs of your applications.
-This topic serves as an introduction to the components of an ArcGIS Server site.
+It's useful to understand how an ArcGIS Server site is set up so that you can build a site where services run efficiently and fulfill the needs of your applications.
+This topic introduces the components of an ArcGIS Server site.

 The following components constitute an ArcGIS Server site:

 The ArcGIS Server machine exposes your services through the common web protocol HTTP.
-When you install ArcGIS Server, you immediately have a set of web services you can use in your apps.
+When you install ArcGIS Server, you can access a set of web services to use in your apps.
 You can supplement the ArcGIS Server machine with an enterprise web server for more functionality, such as the ability to host web apps.

-You can alternatively expose your site through other types of "web gateway" technologies, such as an HTTP load balancer, network router, or third-party load balancing software.
-In some cases, it may be appropriate to use the Web Adaptor in tandem with your existing load balancing solution.
+You can alternatively expose your site through other types of web gateway technologies, such as an HTTP load balancer, network router, or third-party load balancing software.
+In some cases, it may be appropriate to use Web Adaptor in tandem with your existing load balancing solution.

 The software components described above are of no use without people to author the data, maintain the services, and use the services.
-An expanded view of the ArcGIS Server site includes content authors, server administrators, application developers, and end users of applications that use the GIS services.
+An expanded view of the ArcGIS Server site includes content authors, server administrators, application developers, and end users of applications that use the GIS services as follows:

-Application developers—Application developers take the services from an ArcGIS Server site and make them available to web, mobile, and desktop users through focused applications.
-You don't need advanced programming skills to consider yourself a developer.
-It's possible to use preconfigured viewers, templates, widgets, and samples to create web apps that look appealing and perform most common map navigation and query functions.
-More experienced developers have a broad range of API choices, including the power of ArcObjects available through server object extensions.
+Application developers—Application developers take the services from an ArcGIS Server site and make them available to web, mobile, and desktop users through focused apps.
+You don't need advanced programming skills to do this.
+You can use preconfigured viewers, templates, widgets, and samples to create web apps that look appealing and perform most common map navigation and query functions.
+More experienced developers have a broad range of API choices, including server object extensions.